giff-h/cahgen/README.md

 ## Feedback

+Do please check out the beta branch as well, some extra work may have been pushed.
+Beta should always have been minimally tested by me, but be aware it may break.

 If the code broke on you, or if it does something you believe is unintended, or if you'd like to help at all, contact me at:
 * Twitter: [@hamstap85](https://twitter.com/hamstap85) (though I'm not really very active here currently)